Student Chamber of the Council of Higher Education Institutions: Student representation in the Czech Republic

 Every HEI can join the council after paying fees for its delegates.
-Each HEI may send three delegates to the council, one of whom is a student.
-Besides that, for each faculty of an HEI, one more delegate may be deputised.
+Each HEI may send one student delegate and substitute to the council.
 An HEI's delegates are elected for a three-year term by its governing body, called the Academic Senate (this applies mainly to public HEIs).

 Objective

 The main purpose of the Chamber is to represent and defend the interests of students from all public, state, military, police, and private HEIs.
 The Chamber approves its own Programme Declaration for each three-year election term.
 During the 2006–2008 term, the Chamber lobbied for diversified, quality, open, and permeable higher education systems, and also to emphasize the social dimension of higher education.
 One of the Chamber's proposals is to prohibit age discrimination related to student status (i.e. various advantages linked to student status before reaching 26 years).
 Another key issue is the reform of tertiary education (tuition fees, management-line governance and expansion of study opportunities).